 Step 8: Drill Guide Holes

-These hold need to be slightly smaller than the nails used to secure the threshold in place.
+These holes need to be slightly smaller than the nails used to secure the threshold in place.

 Step 9: Nail It Down

 Once the holes are drilled, securely nail the new threshold in place.
 If wanted, seal the holes down with wood dough and sand it to an even finish when dry.